CAPS-Robotics/Website/README.md

 mmr2410.com

 Built using slim.
-Steps to set up slim for local hosting are below.# Website for FRC Team 2410
+Steps to set up slim for local hosting are below.

-If this website has issues, contact Rajin Nagpal.
+<b>If this website has issues, contact Rajin Nagpal.</b>

 ## Install Composer